-We have experienced losses in the six most recent quarters.
-We may not achieve or subsequently maintain profitability if our revenue increases more slowly than we expect or not at all.
+While we were profitable in our three most recent quarters we have experienced losses in the seven prior quarters.
 In addition, virtually all of our operating expenses are fixed in the short term, so any shortfall in anticipated revenue in a given period could significantly reduce our operating results below expectations.
-Our accumulated deficit was \$21.7 million as of June 30, 2004.
+Our accumulated deficit was \$18.6 million as of March 31, 2005.
 We expect to continue to incur significant expenses in connection with:

-- funding for research and development; - · expansion of our solution implementation teams; - · expansion of our sales and marketing efforts; and - · additional non-cash charges relating to amortization of intangibles and deferred stock compensation.
+- · funding for research and development; - expansion of our solution implementation teams; - · expansion of our sales and marketing efforts; and - additional non-cash charges relating to amortization of intangibles and deferred stock compensation.

-As a result, we will need to significantly increase revenue to achieve and subsequently maintain profitability on a quarterly or annual basis.
+As a result, we will need to significantly increase revenue to maintain profitability on a quarterly or annual basis.
 Any of these factors could cause our stock price to decline.